Brothers bring boxing back to Fenway after 70 years and hope to revitalize the sport in Boston

 For a time after it was built, Fenway Park was the only outdoor venue with a significant seating capacity in Boston, making it a destination for all kinds of events, including boxing starting in 1920.

-After new owners took over in 2002, the park became a venue for a variety of activities, including concerts and sporting events such as hockey, snowboarding, Irish football and curling.
+After new owners took over in 2002, the park became a venue for concerts and sporting events like hockey, snowboarding, Irish football and curling.

 “Back in the day, it was sort of the Swiss Army knife of sports facilities in Boston.
 And it’s returned to that — a little bit of everything.
 So, returning boxing to the park is just a nod to the past,” Johnson said.